 I think it’s important to accept that regardless of what espresso coffee machine you buy, there are going to be issues further down the line.
 Whether this is in 3 years, 5 years or beyond, at some time your machine is going to need some TLC.

-Among the reasons the home barista community were probably sceptical to begin with is that when this machine was newer, no one had had one for long enough to discover if there were any potential long-term issues, and the price of this machine does seem a little too good to be true.
+Among the reasons the home barista community were probably sceptical to begin with is that when this machine was newer, no one had had one for long enough to know if there were any potential long-term issues, and the price of this machine does seem a bit too good to be true.

 It’s now been 10 years since the release of the Dual Boiler, so there are plenty of folk who’ve had these machines for long enough to have figured out the potential weak points and so on.